Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?

 Call-forwarding costs: Note that call forwarding may bear a cost to your existing phone service, (depending on your phone plan), for each incoming call that is forwarded to your Skype Number.
 However, if your existing phone service has an unlimited domestic-calls plan (so that your calls to Australian fixed phone numbers are normally free), then most likely there will be no incremental cost for your forwarded incoming calls.
 If in doubt, check with your existing phone service provider.

 How to set call forwarding: To call-forward your existing mobile or landline phone service to your Skype Number, contact your phone service provider or ask us.
-Or if you’re feeling brave, try these call-forwarding codes to set up call forwarding automatically:
+Or if you’re feeling brave, try these call-forwarding codes to set up call forwarding automatically.
+In Australia:

 - For Telstra fixed phone services (landlines): Pick up the phone, listen for a dial tone, dial *2 1, enter your Skype Number, press # and hang up.